hartnetl/turtle-tallies/README.md

 ***

+Fixed:

-- For user_verify_input, 'y' isn't registered as 'Y' and it restarts the function
+- For user_verify_input, 'y' isn't registered as 'Y' and it restarts the function.
+  This problem occurred throughout many validation functions and the same fix was applied throughout.
-    - Fix: Add an or statement.
-Change this later to lower method if possible -Data entered into worksheets wasn't changed to uppercase
+    - Fix: Add upper method.
+-Data entered into worksheets wasn't uppercase
-    - Add the upper() method before appending
+    - Fix: Add the upper() method before appending
 - When data was added to species specific worksheets, the species data was also being transferred when there wasn't a column for it
-    - Add remove method to function before appending
+    - Add remove method to function to take species info away before appending to that sheet

-- Type_print works great in terminal, but not deployed version
-    - NOT FIXED
-- Colour doesn't work properly for inputs
-    - NOT FIXED
+Unsolved and removed:

+- Functions to mimic typing work perfectly in the terminal but not the deployed version on Heroku.
+I will look into this in the future but imagine it's a compatibility issue with the template used.

+- Colour doesn't work properly for inputs - the coloured sentence is followed by 'None' where it is trying to colour the users input before it's entered.
+This ended up working out for the better as the white is a good contrast and makes it very noticeable where users are supposed to enter text.

 ### Terminal problems